arocks/edge/README.md

 ### Detailed instructions

-Take a look at the docs for a detailed instructions guide.
+Take a look at the docs for more information.

 [0]: https://www.python.org/
 [1]: https://www.djangoproject.com/